The Great Disparity

 The Five Primal Divisions

 Egalitarianism, the mother and nature — things antithetical to the ruling class imperative.
-Thus, when the ruling class takes over in a society, and the Great Disparity sets in, it emits the fumes of primal divide and conquer that minimize those things hostile to domination.
+Thus, when the ruling class takes over society, and the Great Disparity sets in, it emits the primal fumes of divide and conquer, effectively minimizing those things hostile to minority domination.
 The parasite injects its toxins into its host.

 1) Division of minority from society

 Once it emerges, the ruling faction no longer has (or if it was an invading force, never had) a unifying relationship with its society.
 The ruling class minion’s interests are no longer similar to those of the individual of the mere masses.
-In fact, those ruling class interests are threatened by the lower orders, for it is on their backs that they enjoy their power and domination, it is only because the masses feel they must tolerate it for one reason or another.
+In fact, those ruling class interests are seen as threatened by the lower orders, for it is on their backs that We enjoy Our power and domination, it is only because the masses feel they must tolerate it for one reason or another.
 Society becomes convinced that it is natural for a small group of individuals to exploit the rest of society for its own sake, and therefore, accepts the divine separation of the ruling class from the rest as inherent in society, unaware of its anti-democratic and hostile character.
 Above all, the lower orders are completely unaware this cleavage between a powerful minority group from society is thoroughly avoidable.

 2) Division of woman from society